 With this method, vessels are buried underground.
 You can use ollas, water jugs, or even cat litter containers with holes poked in it.
 If the vessel isn’t clay, you must poke holes for water to seep through.
 The water keeps the ground moist and should be refilled when the water has been absorbed into the soil.

 7. Center Pivot Irrigation

-If you’re working with large amounts of land which must be watered, you may want a commercial style irrigation system.
+If you’re working with large amounts of land which must be watered, you may need a commercial-style irrigation system.

 8. Lateral Move Irrigation

-Lateral move irrigation is another irrigation system which works best for big farm settings.
-It’s like the center pivot irrigation system in the way it works.
+Lateral move irrigation is another irrigation system that works best for big farm settings.
+It’s like the center pivot irrigation in the way it works.

 9. Manual Irrigation

 I doubt you’re looking for a manual irrigation option if you’re considering installing an irrigation system.
 Yet, this must be mentioned to give you every option for an irrigation set-up around your garden or farm.

 Manual irrigation is watering everything by hand with a watering can or hose.
 It’s going to be your cheapest option but will require much more manual labor.

 There you have it!
 You now know about the two main categories of irrigation systems, some ‘umbrella terms’ for irrigation systems, and have 9 different options for irrigation systems to use around your property.